minimalic/silverstripe-cryptoprotect/README.md

 # Silverstripe CryptoProtect

 Proof of Work Captcha Field as extension for Silverstripe's [SpamProtection Module](https://github.com/silverstripe/silverstripe-spamprotection).

-The "Proof of Work" mechanism uses multiple SHA256 calculation to utilize computation capability of clients device for reducing Spam-Bots form requests.
+The "Proof of Work" mechanism uses multiple SHA256 calculation to utilize computation capability of client's device for reducing Spam-Bots form requests.

 ## Requirements